-Since 1948, more than a million women and men have served as UN peacekeepers.
+Since 1948, more than two million women and men have served as UN peacekeepers.
 Every day, they make a tangible difference in the lives of millions of the world’s most vulnerable people, and every day they save lives.
 In places like the Central African Republic and South Sudan, our peacekeepers protect civilians against violent attacks and support the delivery of crucial humanitarian assistance.

 I thank our troop- and police-contributing countries for their generosity, and pay tribute to all personnel who have given their lives in the line of duty.